Attabotics raises $50 million to help retailers and grocers automate warehouses

 Attabotics’ novel fulfillment automation technology condenses rows and aisles of warehouse shelves into single, vertical storage structures.
 Orchestrated fleets of robotic shuttles within these structures move horizontally and vertically along the X, Y, and Z axes, retrieving goods and delivering them to the perimeter, where workers pick, pack, and ship them.

-The company claims its modular all-in-one supply chain product can reduce a retailer’s required warehouse needs by 85% while accelerating shipping.
-It also says its technology has already been adopted and deployed across six North American installations spanning customers in retail, business-to-business, apparel, home goods, and food and beverage verticals.
+Attabotics claims its modular all-in-one supply chain product can reduce a retailer’s required warehouse needs by 85% while accelerating shipping.
+The company also says its technology has already been adopted and deployed across six North American installations spanning customers in retail, business-to-business, apparel, home goods, and food and beverage verticals.

 In December 2019, Nordstrom announced a pilot combining Attabotics and Tompkins Robotics technologies in a 340,000-square-foot Newark, California warehouse and a newer facility in nearby Torrence.
 At the time, the retailer said it would consider rolling the platforms out to seven other distribution centers in the U.S., though the companies have not announced any plans to date.